Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}

-If we have an interface that returns scala.concurrent.Future, then we have to provide ExecutionContext to our wrappers to be able to call map, flatMap, and other methods.
+If we have an interface that returns scala.concurrent.Future, then we have to provide ExecutionContext to our wrappers to be able to call map, flatMap, and other methods.\n
 Many developers create global single thread execution context to keep things simple, but let's pretend I didn't say that.

 {{< highlight scala >}}